networknt/light-doc/content/en/service/oauth/architecture/_index.md

 ### Federated OAuth 2.0 providers

 It can be deployed as multiple clusters.
 Each cluster works independently and can be registered to another cluster as a trusted provider.
-Any provider can access trusted providers public key certificates and make them available for its resource server to verify JWT tokens issued by a trusted provider.
+Any provider can access trusted providers' public key certificates and make them available for its resource server to verify JWT tokens issued by a trusted provider.

 ### By-value and by-reference tokens

 It uses by-value tokens inside the corporate network and by-reference token on the Internet.
 An endpoint is provided to dereference opaque token to JWT once the requests come inside the network.
-You should set up an external AS and an internal AS to responsible for external clients and internal clients in this use case.
+You should set up an external AS and an internal AS to be responsible for external clients and internal clients in this use case.